 What do I need to bring with me when I visit?

 - All researchers must apply for a reader’s ticket on their first visit.
 Photographic identification, such as a passport or driver’s licence, and proof of your permanent address, such as a recent utility bill, are required.
+We will accept a combined document such as a driver’s licence with a photograph and current address.
 A reader’s ticket will last for 3 years and must be produced on each visit.
 Further information is available in Readers’ tickets.